mrpranjal001/Ride-share-food-delivery-logistics-payment-app/README.md

-# Ride Share & Food Delivary
+# Ride Share & Food Delivary.

 This app has a lot of uber cool features and services.
 Here's everything you can do with it.